biocompute-objects/BCO_Documentation/BCO_Spec_V1.2.md

 ### 2.1.4 Review "review"

 Describes the status of an object in the review process.
-The 'unreviewed' flag indicates that the object has been submitted, but no further evaluation or verification has occurred.
-The ‘in-review’ flag indicates that verification is underway.
-The 'approved' flag indicates that the BCO has been verified and reviewed.
-The 'suspended' flag indicates an object that was once valid is no longer considered valid.
-The 'rejected' flag indicates that an error or inconsistency was detected in the BCO, and it has been removed or rejected.
-The fields from the "contributor" object (described in section 2.1.10) is inherited to populate the reviewer section.
+The `unreviewed` flag indicates that the object has been submitted, but no further evaluation or verification has occurred.
+The `in-review` flag indicates that verification is underway.
+The `approved` flag indicates that the BCO has been verified and reviewed.
+The `suspended` flag indicates an object that was once valid is no longer considered valid.
+The `rejected` flag indicates that an error or inconsistency was detected in the BCO, and it has been removed or rejected.
+The fields from the `contributor` object (described in section 2.1.10) is inherited to populate the reviewer section.

 ```json
         "review": [